If you’re looking for things to do in San Francisco and want to visit all of the iconic spots, then here is a San Francisco bucket list guide.

 In the neat, vibrant square you will find rows of palm trees, art sculptures in each corner and very unique street performers.

 They say no moment of silence was ever found at union square, and we can vouch for that.
-Which is kind of what makes visiting Union Square one of the best things to do in San Francisco!
+Which is kind of what makes visiting Union Square one for the bucket list of best things to do in San Francisco!

 Our expectation of San Francisco was spot on with the Wall Murals and different creative districts.